neondatabase-labs/pgpi/README.md

 A fully-secure Postgres connection requires at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own certificate authority) `sslmode=verify-ca`.
 Non-libpq clients and drivers may have other ways to specify these features.

-Note that `sslmode=require` is quite widely used but [provides no security against MITM attacks](https://neon.com/blog/postgres-needs-better-connection-security-defaults), because it does nothing to check who’s on the other end of a connection.
+Note that `sslmode=require` is quite widely used but by itself [provides no security against MITM attacks](https://neon.com/blog/postgres-needs-better-connection-security-defaults), because it does nothing to check who’s on the other end of a connection.

 ## Get started with `pgpi`